techquest/api-jam/README.md

 * Developer uses Access Token to fetch Customer's payment instruments
 * Payment Instruments can be used to generate OTP, Paycode, Get Balance etc

+##How do I use the Paycode API?
+Paycode API enables customer to generate a one time code and use for payment or cash withdrawal at the ATM.
+See steps below:
+* Request customer to sign in to QuickTeller by reqirecting to Interswitch Passport
+* Get Access Token returned by Interswitch Passport.
+(See documentation here)
+* Use Access Token to get Customer's Payment Instrument (Cards)
+* Request customer to enter Payment instrument details (Card Expiry date, CVV, PIN)
+* Generate Paycode (See **Generate Paycode** documentation [here])
+* Process response

+##How do I use the Loyalty API?
+Loyalty API enables customer to know merchant locations where rewards can be eanred and what type of rewards they can earn.
+See steps below:
+* Get Merchant Locations.
+See documentation here
+* Get Reward Offers available.
+See documentation here

 ##How do I use the Payment Gateway API?
 Payment Gateway enables merchants to accept payment from their customers.
 See the steps below:
 * Decide what VAS service you want to provide to the customer